Is a journal refereed (peer reviewed)? How frequently is it published? Which databases index it?

 Search journals contains lists of scientific journals.
 Level 3 journals are considered to be the best.

 Is a journal open access?
-Can I archive an article in DHanken (parallel publishing)?
+Am I allowed to self-archive an article in DHanken?

 Sherpa/Romeo provides information about what publishing rights authors have with a large number of journals.
-Read more about open access and parallel publishing.
+Read more about open access and self-archiving.

 How do we assess journals at Hanken?